elihuj117/vspherelabautomation/README.md

 Here are the tasks performed by Terraform:

-- Create DNS A records for ESXi host, and VCSA using Terraform
+- Create DNS A records for ESXi host, and VCSA
 - Execute CLI installer using answer file
 - Deploy VCSA